 If you’re thinking UID codes are an optional choice, you’d be mistaken.
-UID labeling is required by the Department of Defense.
+Military UID labels are required by the Department of Defense.
 This not only includes internal government organizations, but also contractors.
 Generally, if you have a government contract to produce equipment for the military, you better make sure it is labeled correctly to IUID specifications.
 (These guidelines are spelled out in MIL-STD-130)

-Accordingly, if your organization does not follow the guidelines, it is possible your order will be denied, returned, or even unpaid.
+Accordingly, if your organization does not follow the UID requirements, it is possible your order will be denied, returned, or even unpaid.
 (Not news you want to find out about your government contract.)

 - The acquisition cost for that unit is greater than $5,000